 3. Heat treatment of martensitic stainless steel

-Compared with ferritic stainless steel, austenitic stainless steel and duplex stainless steel, the most prominent feature of martensitic stainless steel is that the mechanical properties can be adjusted in a wide range through heat treatment methods to meet the needs of different use conditions.
+The most distinct feature of martensitic stainless steel compared to ferritic stainless steel, austenitic stainless steel, and duplex stainless steel is its ability to adjust its mechanical properties over a wide range through heat treatment methods to meet the varying needs of different applications.

 ① The structure of martensitic stainless steel after quenching